-The South East segment had an approximate \$4,400, or 121%, increase in segment profit in the first quarter of 2014 compared to the first quarter of 2013.
-The increase in segment profit was primarily driven by an increase of approximately \$19,100, or 22%, in revenues quarter over quarter due to a 7% increase in the number of units settled and a 14% increase in the average settlement price.
-The increase in settlements was driven primarily by an increase in settlements in our Florida market and a higher backlog turnover rate in the first quarter of 2014 compared to the same period in 2013.
-The average settlement price was favorably impacted by a 9% higher average price of homes in backlog entering 2014 compared to the same period in 2013.
-The South East segment's gross profit margins increased to 18.1% in the first quarter of 2014 from 15.2% in the first quarter of 2013, due primarily to our average settlement prices increasing at a higher rate than lot and certain material costs have increased quarter over quarter.
+The South East segment had an approximate \$800, or 10%, increase in segment profit in the first quarter of 2015 compared to the first quarter of 2014.
+The increase in segment profit was primarily driven by an increase of approximately \$12,300, or 12%, in revenues quarter over quarter due primarily to an 11% increase in the number of units settled.
+The increase in settlements was attributable to a 12% higher backlog unit balance entering 2015 compared to backlog entering 2014.
+The South East segment's gross profit margins increased to 18.9% in the first quarter of 2015 from 18.1% in the first quarter of 2014, due primarily to the increased settlement activity, which allowed us to better leverage certain operating costs in the current year first quarter.

-Segment New Orders decreased 16%, while the average selling price increased 7% in the first quarter of 2014 compared to the same period in 2013.
-New Orders were lower despite a 9% increase in the average number of active communities in the first quarter of 2014 compared to the same period in 2013 due to lower absorption levels attributable to lower traffic levels quarter over quarter.
-The increase in the average selling price for New Orders was attributable to a shift in mix to higher priced markets and to higher priced communities in certain markets.
+Segment New Orders and the average sales price of New Orders increased 40% and 4%, respectively, in the first quarter of 2015 compared to the same period in 2014.
+New Orders increased despite a 3% decrease in the average number of active communities in the first quarter of 2015 compared to the same period in 2014 due to a higher absorption rate quarter over quarter.
+Community absorption was impacted by favorable market conditions in the first quarter of 2015 compared to the first quarter of 2014.